 Gardeners have lots of options when choosing a holly plant fertilizer.
-Compost or well-rotted livestock manure make excellent (and often free) slow-release fertilizers that continue to feed the plant throughout the season.
+Compost or well-rotted livestock manure makes excellent (and often free) slow-release fertilizers that continue to feed the plant throughout the season.
 A complete fertilizer that contains eight to ten percent nitrogen is another good choice.
 The first number of the three-number ratio on the fertilizer bag tells you the percentage of nitrogen.
 For example, a fertilizer ratio of 10-20-20 contains 10 percent nitrogen.

 Holly bushes like soil with a pH between 5.0 and 6.0, and some fertilizers can acidify the soil while fertilizing holly bushes.
 Fertilizers formulated for broad-leaved evergreens (such as azaleas, rhododendrons, and camellias) work well for hollies, too.
 Some manufactures produce fertilizers designed specifically for hollies.
 Holly-tone is a good example of this type of product.

 How to Fertilize Holly

-Alternatively, spread three inches of rich compost or two inches of well-rotted livestock manure over the root zone.
+Alternatively, spread three inches (7.5 cm.) of rich compost or two inches (5 cm.) of well-rotted livestock manure over the root zone.
 The root zone extends about as far as the longest branch.
 Work the compost or manure into the top inch or two (2.5 or 5 cm.) of soil, taking care not to damage surface roots.